 What are some great herbs to use with herbal teas?
 Glad you asked.

 Chamomile is great to drink all day long to help keep kids calm.
 It’s a nervine and it helps keep them calm and grounded.
 It doesn’t sedate them… it just keeps them from getting over-excited.
 This is great if your kids struggle to fall asleep well at night.

 Red clover is a great tea to drink all day if your kids have a dry, spastic cough.
-It’s an anti-spasmotic and has an affinity for the respiratory tract.
-Plus, it’s one of the most nutrient dense herbs available as it’s full of vitamins and minerals.
+It’s an anti-spasmodic and has an affinity for the respiratory tract.
+Plus, it’s one of the most nutrient-dense herbs available as it’s full of vitamins and minerals.
 This is a great herb to include in your kid’s daily multi-vitamin infusions.